How to conduct an employee performance appraisal main

 Things you can do to make the appraisal more beneficial include:

-- Ask your member of staff to complete the appraisal form in full
+- Ask your employee to complete the appraisal form in full.

-- Explain you will need the form back at least two days prior to the meeting (this gives you time to study it)
+- Ask for the form back prior to the meeting so you have enough time to review it.

 - Review previous appraisal notes; what were the objectives set?

-- Review work done - how have projects been executed?
-Could they have been done better?
+- Assess work completed and projects executed.
+Could it have been done better?
 What was done well?

 - Think about future departmental objectives and wider organisational strategic goals - how can the appraisee contribute?
 How can you develop the appraisee to ensure they can help meet the required objectives?

-When the appraisal begins, set the agenda.
-Explain the importance of the appraisal and that the purpose is to focus on the appraisee.
-A gentle reminder that salary is not on the agenda is not out of place, but be sensitive to individual circumstances.
+Then set the organisations expectations of the outcomes from the meeting.
+Explain the importance of the appraisal and that the purpose is to focus on the appraisee and their career progression.
+A reminder that salary is not on the agenda is not out of place but be sensitive to individual circumstances.

 - What objectives were met?
-Is the appraisee deserving of special praise?
+Is the appraisee deserving of special acknowledgement?

-- Does he have a clear idea of his role and the department's role and how these contribute to the organisation’s overall success?
+- Does the appraisee have a clear idea of their own role and the department's role and how these contribute to the organisation’s overall success?

 - What specific targets can you set for the year ahead?
 Can the targets be realistically met?